SitronNO/HT-calibration-plan/README.md

 8. In REW, use "A + B" trace arithmetic function to verify the measurments.
 [Reference in MSO manual](https://www.andyc.diy-audio-engineering.org/mso/html/reference-manual/getting-started-mso.html)
 9. Follow [Getting started with MSO](https://www.andyc.diy-audio-engineering.org/mso/html/reference-manual/getting-started-mso.html) until the "Configuration Wizard" is completed.
 10. Follow and copy the steps from Dave Boswell's [Tutorial video for MSO version 2](https://youtu.be/yrrE6Ygh67Q)
+11. Apply the config from MSO into miniDSP
+12. Take measurements to verify which config gives the best response and sound.

 ### Notes

+- In MSO, I have called the project "New year"
 - Mic (UMIK-1) volume in Windows: 80%
 - Soundcard (miniDSP) volume in Windows: 90%
 - REW Pink Random Noise and volume for sweeps: -15,00 dBFS